MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

 In Visual Studio 2019 you can specify separate targets for building and debugging.
 When targeting WSL, it is no longer necessary to add a remote connection or configure SSH.

-Support for [AddressSanitizer (ASan)](https://github.com/google/sanitizers/wiki/AddressSanitizer) is integrated into Visual Studio for Linux projects.

 ::: moniker-end

 ::: moniker range=">=vs-2017"